-Complete serves the Keys and S. Florida.
+Complete serves the Keys and S. Florida as insurance appraisers and forensic engineers and experts.
 We have been very active in losses going back to Jean and Francis and more recently Wilma and then Irma.
 Our team of engineers and inspectors inspect tile roofs and have a high level of competency in premium and estate residences.

 Florida Keys Hurricanes:

 - Hurricane Irma – September 2017 – https://en.wikipedia.org/wiki/Hurricane_Irma

 - Hurricane Fran – August 1996 – https://en.wikipedia.org/wiki/Hurricane_Fran

 - Hurricane Opal – September 1995 – https://en.wikipedia.org/wiki/Hurricane_Opal

 - Hurricane Katrina – August 2005 – https://en.wikipedia.org/wiki/Hurricane_Katrina

 - Hurricane Ivan – September 2004 – https://en.wikipedia.org/wiki/Hurricane_Ivan

 - Hurricane Andrew – August 1992 – https://en.wikipedia.org/wiki/Hurricane_Andrew